 3.10.1.
 The Fire Risk Assessment is sited in the Emergency Response File.
-The Fire Risk Assessment is undertaken by the Headteacher, Health and Safety committee and supported by an independent fire consultant.
-This will be reviewed on an annual basis or sooner if significant changes have taken place before this time.
+The Fire Risk Assessment is undertaken by an independent fire consultant every three years.
+This is annually reviewed by the Headteacher, School Business manager and Health and Safety committee.
+This will be reviewed sooner if significant changes have taken place.
 If the risk assessment identifies any significant risk the school will treat them with the appropriate priority and an action plan will be generated to address the high risks immediately and reasonable time periods applied to implement the control measures for the medium and low risks.
 (The Fire Policy statement is in Appendix 1 and is also kept with the fire risk assessment).